 Turn on your favorite Netflix movie or your favorite Korean Drama series and let’s make GIM!
 Grab your kids and let them help you.
 They’ll have fun making their own snack.
 Don’t worry; your part will come later.

-- A small bowl filled with good quality toasted sesame oil.
-I’ve used this brand (Amazon Affiliate Link) before and it has a deep toasted sesame seeds flavor.
-I just wish I can find organic one from them.
-I’ve use this organic sesame oil (Amazon Affiliate Link) too but I found the taste to be bland and not nutty at all.
+Grab a small bowl filled with good quality toasted sesame oil.
+I’ve used this brand before and it has a deep toasted sesame seeds flavor.
+I just wish I can find an organic one from them.
+I’ve used this organic sesame oil too but I found the taste to be bland and not nutty at all.

-- A basting brush.
-Any pastry brush made with natural bristle will be good.
-I like this silicone brush as it’s for multi purpose, like basting hot foods from the oven or on the grill since it can withstand some heat.
-The brush should be at least 2 inches wide since you’ll be brushing a large sheets.
-Just make sure you wash out the oil throughly with dishwashing liquid afterwards.
+Finally, you need a basting brush.
+Any pastry brush made with a natural bristle will be good.
+I like this silicone brush as it’s for multi-purpose, like basting hot foods from the oven or on the grill since it can withstand some heat.
+The brush should be at least 2 inches wide since you’ll be brushing large sheets.
+Just make sure you wash out the oil thoroughly with dishwashing liquid afterward.
 You don’t want rancid oil residue left on the brush.

 This is the part your kids can help you with.
 If they can paint using a brush and shake a glitter bottle, it’ll be easy.
 And rewarding too since they’ll be involved in making their own snack!
 Let them practice on a few sheets and put them to work so you can sip coffee and watch Korean Drama while they work.
 Win Win!